-Type of Instruction: Lecture & Group Discussion
+Type of Instruction:Lecture & Group DiscussionEquipment and Materials:Booklet & HandoutsAssignment:Read booklet, discuss, take notes

-Equipment and Materials: Booklet & Handouts

 III.
 Statewide Forms (4.5 Hours)

 Upon completion of this section, the student will be able to:

 - 1) Understand the Seller Disclosure Statement including seller responsibilities and buyer rights with regard to rescission of the transaction. - 2) Draft a contingency to best protect their client's best interests where a standardized form is not available. - 3) Understand in what transactional circumstances it is appropriate to add various statewide addenda (from Form 22A to Form 89), as well as how to fill these forms out to fully protect their client's best interests.